 The last two should now be regarded as obsolete, but they are retained here for their historical interest, providing as they do a record of the process of encoding glagolitic on the web.

 Before glagolitic was included in Unicode, encodings were of necessity font-specific.
 This is no longer the case, and the new edition will be displayed correctly with any Unicode-conformant font that includes the glagolitic characters.
 If there is no font with the requisite range of characters installed on the system, the browser will probably display question marks or something similar instead of glagolitic.
 This can be cured by installing a font which does have them.
-Since such fonts are unlikely to be numerous at the time of writing, I have made the font Dilyana.ttf available for downloading.
+Some such fonts are available on our resources page.

 The XML edition of the Fragments was encoded in conformity with the Text Encoding Initiative (TEI); the HTML version was generated from the XML version by means of XSLT and the content slightly edited to allow for the differences between the two systems.
 Using the TEI to encode a nine-line document may seem like a case of using a sledgehammer to crack a walnut, but nevertheless using a mark-up scheme which has become standard for many users has distinct advantages, and it also proves that it can be done (and is thus also feasible for more substantial texts).
-The file uses the TEI P4 DTD; no attempt has yet been made to implement P5, which is, after all, still under development.
+The file uses the TEI P4 DTD; no attempt was made to implement P5, which was still under development at the time when the text was encoded.
 It should furthermore be noted that in a document that uses only Unicode characters, writing system is independent of language, and, consequently, the modifications to the TEI DTD needed to display glagolitic and cyrillic correctly in earlier versions are no longer required.